How to Protect and Organize Tall Boy and Widevision Cards

 1-BX-300

-To store loose or sleeved Tall Boys or Widevisions, the 300 ct.
-Box is the appropriate size.
-The “300 ct.” size refers to 300 standard baseball cards fitting in the box in the long direction, so expect to fit less Tall Boys in the box, as the larger cards are flipped 90 degrees.
+The 300-count box is the appropriate size to store loose or sleeved Tall Boys or Widevisions.
+The “300-count.” size refers to 300 standard baseball cards fitting in the box in the long direction, so expect to fit fewer Tall Boys in the box, as the larger cards are flipped 90 degrees.

 Tall card toploaders in 330 ct box